 The creator of VOLUME concert series, Sarah distorts time and space, the walls of the room bending towards her artist's brush.
 When she picks up her fiddle and bow she skins a thousand cats in one short downward stroke of the bow - her sword - or was that up or even sideways?
 It doesn't matter, because she knows how fire melts ice and ice melts fire and that in your one short life you have limited opportunities to kill your own animals - and eat them too.

-Master instrument maker Paul Davies' mantra is respect for the past, vision for the future, and nowhere in his work is this more apparent than his Semi-Acoustic range of stringed instruments.
-Custom made, beautifully curvaceous, wired with custom-designed pickups and explosive sound capability, these are instruments like no other.
-His own brands, Arts Music and Spur Violins, feature stringed instruments from premium beginner instruments to his custom works, instruments of the highest quality in the tradition of the old masters.
+Master luthier Paul Llewellyn Davies has a mantra: respect for the past, vision for the future, and nowhere in his work is this more true than his Spur Semi-Acoustic range of stringed instruments.
+Hand made, beautifully curvaceous, wired with custom-designed pickups and explosive sound capability, these are instruments like no other.
 Paul works with an deep understanding of this history of violin making, balanced with an appreciation for the technology and spirit of our own time.

 Adrian has composed and recorded numerous soundtracks for theatre, dramas, animation films and documentaries in New Zealand and in his native Germany.
 For the last three years he has worked with New Zealand's leading theatre company, the Auckland Theatre Company.
 He has been commissioned to write new works for Australia's Plexus Ensemble and for concert violinist Sarah Curro.
 Adrian is also an accomplished and award-winning music producer and sound engineer.
 His recordings have been released on music labels Naxos and Atoll, as well as being broadcast on public radio stations in Australia, New Zealand, the USA and across Europe.